Exlll/ConfigLib/README.md

 ##### Saving and loading a configuration
 Instances of your configuration class have a `load`, `save` and `loadAndSave` method:
-- `load` reads the configuration file and updates the field values of your instance.
+- `load` updates all fields of an instance with the values read from the configuration file.
 - `save` dumps all field names and values to a configuration file.
 If the file exists, it is overridden; otherwise, it is created.
 - `loadAndSave` first calls `load` and then `save`, which is useful when you have added or